Blyzz616/LHL-TaNL-Logs/README.md

 ### Setting up the log forwarding on Ubuntu 20.04.6 LTS for Apache2

-Setting up log forwardingh on Linux is a lot easier than on Windows and required very little setup.
+Setting up log forwarding on Linux is a lot easier than on Windows and required very little setup.
 All that's needed is to install `rsyslog` and edit the config file in `/etc/rsyslog.conf` by simply adding:

 ```
 module(load="imfile" PollingInterval="10" statefile.directory="/var/spool/rsyslog")